 Even if the concept of innovation comes from the business sector, social innovation is a feature of social economy and civil society organisations.
 It is addressed by social research and development.

 It is important to note that civil society organisations often act as brokers between politicians and researchers or academics.
-They help bring the results of researchers into politics, as well as assist researchers in navigating complex political systems.
+They help bring research results to politics, as well as assist researchers in navigating complex political systems.